 The first visit is to give your technician all the information about your face dimensions and desired look.
 If you already have a look in your mind, then don’t be afraid to bring in a picture and show your technician.
 It will not only help you get what you want, but it will also help them keep you happy and reach your expectations.

-Once the dimensions are measured, and the is matched, you’re ready to go!
+Once the dimensions are measured, and the pigment is matched, you’re ready to go!
 Now your technician will start the process of Microshading.
 At this point, the only thing you can do is close your eyes and try to stay as relaxed as possible.
 Lash naps are some of the most relaxing times that busy humans get, and you shouldn’t waste them!
 Ask your technician if they have any Lash Nap Spray to help you relax and enjoy a nice nap.

 The Second Visit:

 The second visit is much less intense and time-consuming than the first.
 This session will most likely take about an hour.
 This visit will happen around eight weeks after the first (depending on your technician and their schedule). ,Here the technician will fix up any loose ends that were hard to see when the procedure was initially finished.
-The technician will essentially tweak the and if necessary, add a bit more to the if they feel it needs to be thicker or more full.
+The technician will essentially tweak the brow shape and if necessary, add a bit more pigment to the brow if they feel it needs to be thicker or more full.

 At this point, you should also talk to your technician about anything you’d like to change.
-The technician may be able to make simple changes depending on the intensity you’re looking for.
+The technician may be able to make simple changes depending on the intensity you’re looking for. measuring eyebrows

-What To Do BEFORE My Appointments
+What To Do BEFORE My Brow Appointments

 Now that you understand exactly what happens during the Microshading appointments, let’s chat about what you should and shouldn’t do before each appointment.
-Although it may not seem like a big deal, there are a few things that you’ll want to avoid before getting your brows Microshaded, and these are quite important to your health, well-being, and desired outcome.
+Although it may not seem like a big deal, there are a few things that you’ll want to avoid before getting your brows Microshaded, and these are quite important to your health, well-being, and desired brow outcome.

 The Do’s

-- Find a pic of the brows you want
+• Find a pic of the brows you want

-- Take care of your
+• Take care of your skin

 The Don’ts

-- No sunbathing – Try not to tan or sunbathe at least one day before the procedure and seven days after.
+• No sunbathing – Try not to tan or sunbathe at least one day before the procedure and seven days after.

-- No Waxing – Waxing, threading, and plucking will affect the overall shape of the eyebrows.
+• No Waxing – Waxing, threading, and plucking will affect the overall shape of the eyebrows.
 It will make it much more difficult for your technician to match the right shape as the other hairs will grow over time.

 Microshading After Care